eflanili7881/AdobeRepackerAndInstallerScript/README.md

         - You can see icons that's gonna be installed.
     - For CS3 and CS4
-      - Open appropriate Instructions.js from unpacked software location with any text editor and search Icon\x0D.
+      - Open appropriate Instructions.js from unpacked software location with any text editor and search **Icon\x0D**.

         ![image](./pictures/395777204-cbf75d20-74ca-4aae-89b7-425d914b59cf.png)

-    - From unpacked software location, select Icon? from appropriate location and press command-c to copy it.
+    - From unpacked software location, select **Icon?** from appropriate location and press **command-c** to copy it.
-    - Go to appropriate folder and press command-v to paste it.
+    - Go to appropriate folder and press **command-v** to paste it.
     - You'll see that folder icon is updated as it should be.

       ![image](./pictures/395777417-d9689b60-db12-4cd3-b259-a21cbbc1c459.png)